Gevorg Ghazaryan: Metalurh Donetsk

 In summer 2013, he joined FC Shakhter Karagandy on loan from Metalurh Donetsk.
 In November he reportedly signed a two-year contract with club.
 He was among the key players as his club made Europe remember its name after an unexpected victory over Celtic in the qualifying round of Champions League play-off.

 Olympiacos

-Ghazaryan continued his career in Greek Super League by signing for an undisclosed fee a two-year contract with Greek champions Olympiacos, while according to reports percentage of a possible resale lies to his agent Mino Raiola.
-Ghazaryan won the Greek Football Cup and the Super League Greece.
+Ghazaryan continued his career in Super League Greece by signing for an undisclosed fee a two-year contract with Greek champions Olympiacos, while according to reports percentage of a possible resale lies to his agent Mino Raiola.
+Ghazaryan won the Greek Cup and the Super League.
 On 30 January 2015, Olympiacos announced the termination of Ghazaryan's contract after half a year at the Piraeus club.
 It is said that his short stay at the club was ended due to an argument with Spanish coach Míchel, who sacked him from the squad.
 From Athens, Ghazaryan left for another half-season at Corfu island's PAE Kerkyra.